davidzarruk/AdvancedMethodsDataAnalysisClass/README.md

 * 25% Exercises

 ## Previous survey
 For the purpose of the last project, in which we will construct an NLP algorithm to classify text, it would be great to have some information on the students' background.
-Please, fill [this survey](https://forms.gle/UGfdXjGyPTVbcaS38) below.
+Please, fill [this survey](https://forms.gle/UGfdXjGyPTVbcaS38).

 ## Schedule